Eghosa-Dataguy/Nigeria-Fuel-Price-Trend-Analysis/README.md

 | Date          | Monthly observation date         |
 | Fuel Price    | PMS price (₦)                    |

-⸻
+---

-Tools Used
+## 🛠️Tools Used

  •	Microsoft Excel (Initial Review)

  •	Power Query (Data Cleaning)

  •	Power BI Desktop

  •	DAX (Data Analysis Expressions)

-⸻
+---

 Data Cleaning

 The following data preparation steps were completed:

-	•	Checked for missing values.
+•	Checked for missing values and found out there was no missing values.

-	•	Verified data types.
+•	I ensured all columns have a verified data types.

 •	Removed duplicate records.

 •	Standardized state names.
-	•	Created a Date hierarchy.

 •	Created DAX measures for dashboard KPIs.

-⸻
+---

-Key Performance Indicators (KPIs)
+## Key Performance Indicators (KPIs)

 The dashboard includes:

 •	Highest Fuel Price

 •	Average Fuel Price

 •	Overall Price Increase

 •	Percentage Increase

 •	Number of States & FCT

 •	Number of Geopolitical Zones

-⸻

-Dashboard Features

-The interactive dashboard contains:
-	•	Monthly Average Fuel Price Trend
-	•	Average Fuel Price by Geopolitical Zone
-	•	Highest Fuel Price by State
-	•	Lowest Fuel Price by State
-	•	Filled Map of Fuel Prices Across Nigeria
-	•	State × Month Fuel Price Heat Map
-	•	Interactive slicers for:
-	•	State
-	•	Zone
-	•	Year
-	•	Month

-⸻
+---

-Business Questions Answered
+## Business Questions Answered

 This project answers the following questions:

 •	How have fuel prices changed over time?

 •	Which states recorded the highest fuel prices?

 •	Which states recorded the lowest fuel prices?

 •	Which geopolitical zone has the highest average fuel price?

 •	Which geopolitical zone has the lowest average fuel price?

 •	How much have fuel prices increased during the study period?

 •	How do fuel prices vary geographically across Nigeria?

 •	Which states experience the greatest monthly price variations?

-⸻
+---

-Key Insights
+## Key Insights

-1. Fuel prices increased significantly over the study period.
+1. Fuel prices experienced a substantial increase during the analysis period.

-The dashboard shows an overall fuel price increase of 107.41%, indicating a substantial rise in fuel costs between May 2024 and May 2026.
+The dashboard indicates an overall fuel price increase of **107.41%**, highlighting a significant rise in fuel costs over the two-year period.

-⸻
+2. The national average fuel price was approximately **₦1,090**.

+This suggests that fuel prices remained above **₦1,000** for much of the period, reflecting sustained high costs across the country.

-2. Fuel prices fluctuated throughout the year.
+3. Fuel prices fluctuated throughout the year rather than increasing steadily.

-The monthly trend reveals noticeable increases and decreases rather than a steady upward movement, suggesting periods of market volatility.

-⸻

-3. Regional differences exist.
+The monthly trend shows prices rising to a peak around **April**, declining sharply during **June to August**, and recovering towards the end of the year.
+This indicates periods of both market volatility and recovery.

+4. Fuel prices varied across Nigeria’s six geopolitical zones.

-The North West recorded the highest average fuel price, while the South West recorded the lowest average price among the six geopolitical zones.
+The North West recorded the highest average fuel price, while the **South West** recorded the lowest average.
+This suggests regional differences in fuel distribution, transportation costs, or market conditions.

-⸻

-4. State-level price disparities were evident.
+5. Significant state-level price differences were observed.

-States such as Jigawa, Edo, and Bauchi experienced the highest recorded fuel prices, whereas Abia, Anambra, and Ebonyi were among the states with the lowest recorded prices.
+States such as **Jigawa, Edo, and Bauchi** recorded the **highest peak fuel prices**, whereas **Abia, Anambra, and Ebonyi** appeared among the states with the **lowest fuel prices**.

-⸻

-5. Fuel prices are not geographically uniform.
+6. The geographic distribution confirms that fuel prices are not uniform across Nigeria.

-The filled map highlights substantial differences in fuel prices across Nigeria, indicating that location influences the price consumers pay.
+The filled map highlights noticeable spatial variation in fuel prices, indicating that consumers in different parts of the country faced different pricing levels.

-⸻
+7. The State × Month Fuel Price Matrix reveals recurring monthly patterns.

+Several states maintained relatively stable pricing, while others experienced larger **month-to-month** changes, suggesting varying levels of market stability.

+---

-Recommendations
+## Recommendations

 Based on the findings:
 	•	Improve fuel distribution efficiency in consistently high-price states.